hapijs/hapi/docs/Reference.md

                 - `'sha1'`
                 - `'md5'`

-- `plugins` - plugin-specific configuration.
+- `plugins` - plugin-specific configuration which can later be accessed by `server.plugins`.
 Provides a place to store and pass plugin configuration that is at server-level.
 The `plugins` is an object where each key is a plugin name and the value is the configuration.
+Note the difference between
+  `server.settings.plugins` which is used to store configuration value and `server.plugins` which is meant for storing run-time state.

 - <a name="server.config.router"></a>`router` - controls how incoming request URIs are matched against the routing table:
     - `isCaseSensitive` - determines whether the paths '/example' and '/EXAMPLE' are considered different resources.
 Defaults to `true`.